This content was published in the period between

-The Act allows the Government, in the event of serious danger to public order or domestic security, to introduce ID checks for travel by bus, train or passenger ship to Sweden from abroad, in order to maintain law and order or to protect national security.
+The Act allows the Government, in the event of serious danger to public order or domestic security, to introduce ID checks for travel by bus, train or passenger ship to Sweden from abroad, in order to maintain law and order or protect national security.
 The Act entered into force on 21 December 2015.
 The Act is temporary and applies for three years from the date it entered into force, i.e. until 21 December 2018.
-Within this period of time, provisions on ID checks pursuant to the Act may apply for six months at a time, with a waiting period of two weeks between each time.
+Within this period of time, provisions on ID checks pursuant to the Act may apply for no more than six months.

 2. Why should the Government be allowed to implement such measures?

 It is necessary to establish preconditions for additional measures that, if necessary, can be used to maintain law and order or protect national security.
 In situations where there is serious danger to public order or domestic security, it must be possible to quickly take relevant measures.
 It should therefore be possible for the Government to take decisions ordering such measures.
-Requiring ID checks will improve the chances of identifying the people entering Sweden.
+Requiring ID checks improves the chances of identifying people who enter Sweden.
 The checks have led to a reduction in the number of people seeking asylum in Sweden.
-The measures have had a positive impact on the ability to maintain order and security and reduce the general pressure on societal functions.
+The measures have had a positive impact on the ability to maintain order and security and reduce the general pressure on public services.

-3. What conditions are required for the Government to be able to introduce ID checks?
+3. What is required for the Government to introduce ID checks?

 If a serious danger to public order or domestic security has arisen, the Government may issue regulations that result in the introduction of some ID checks for the purpose of maintaining law and order or protecting national security.